 The First-Year Writing Seminar is an intimate, interactive course where you will be encouraged to participate actively in class discussions.
 You will learn to approach writing as a process, in which feedback and revisions are as welcome and important as creativity.
 By participating in challenging levels of dialogue, research, and writing, you will learn to:

 - Do the research to support those ideas; and

 - Craft written assignments that present and support your arguments in a coherent way.

 The College of Arts and Science offers numerous First-Year Writing Seminars across many departments and topics.
 First-Year Writing Seminars also count toward the Liberal Arts requirement for the relevant category.
 For example, a First-Year Writing Seminar offered by the Department of Physics may also count toward the Mathematics and Natural Sciences requirement.
 All First-Year Writing Seminars are numbered 1111 in the course catalog and in YES.

 To satisfy the AXLE Writing Requirement, you must complete two additional courses:

-- A 100-level W course.
+- A W course at any level.
 You must complete this course by the end of your fourth semester at Vanderbilt.

-- A second W course or an approved oral communication course.
+- A second W course at any level or an approved upper-level oral communication course.
 You must complete this course prior to graduation.